zhangsuqiong22/K8STA/README.md

-# Kubernetes Test Automation Operator
+# Overview
-Kubernetes Test Automation Operator is targeted to execute testing automation cases.
+Kubernetes Test Automation Operator (K8STA) is targeted to execute testing automation cases.
+It provides below features:
+- Easily Trigger and Execute Tests: trigger tests both in and outside of the CI/CD process.
+- Retrieve Test Results Efficiently: quickly access test results and artifacts for effective debugging.
+- Scalability: efficiently execute parallel test cases by utilizing Kubernetes' native scaling capabilities.
+- Support Subset Testing: enabling the execution of specific test cases instead of full testing pipelines.

+# Prerequisites
+Use the following tools to set up the project:

+- Version 1.24 or higher of Go
+- Version 5.3.0 of Kustomize
+- Version 3.14.0 of Kubebuilder
+- The latest version of Docker
+- The latest version of Kubernetes

 ## Getting Started